janick/WT32-SqLn/README.md

 ### Using the USB-C port

-You can program via the USB-C port if your force the device into flashing mode.
+You can program via the USB-C port if the device is put into flashing mode.
+If the device is running normally, the `idf.py flash` command will automatically reset it and put it into flashing mode.
+But if it is hung or crashed, it will have to be put into flashing mode manually.
 However, since there is no BOOT button, you have to manually short the GPIO0 and GND pins on the Debug Interface.

 Using a 7-pin MX1.25 PicoBlade dongle and a momentary-closed push-button,